awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-batch-transform.md

 # Step 3\.4\.2: Deploy the Model to Amazon SageMaker Batch Transform<a name="ex1-batch-transform"></a>

 Amazon SageMaker offers the ability to use batch transform either through the console or by using the API\.
 For more information, see [Getting Inferences by Using Amazon SageMaker Batch Transform](how-it-works-batch.md)\.
-The following examples assume that you have already run a training job to create a model\.
-See [Step 3\.3: Train a Model](ex1-train-model.md)\.
+The following examples assume that you have already run a training job to create a model \(see [Step 3\.3: Train a Model](ex1-train-model.md)\) and created a Model based on the training output \(see [Step 3\.4\.1: Deploy the Model to Amazon SageMaker Hosting Services ](ex1-deploy-model.md)\)\.

 **Topics**
 + [Using Batch Transform \(Console\)](#ex1-batch-transform-console)